Tongan castaways

 The Tongan castaways were a group of six Tongan teenage boys who shipwrecked on the uninhabited island of ʻAta in 1965 and lived there for 15 months until their rescue.
 The boys ran away from their boarding school on the island of Tongatapu, stealing a boat in their escape.
-After a storm wrecked the boat, they drifted to the abandoned, remote island of ʻAta.
-Long thought dead, they were discovered and rescued in September 1966 by Australian lobster fisher.
+After a storm wrecked the boat, they drifted to the abandoned, remote island of ʻAta and managed to keep themselves in good order for the duration under the circumstances.
+Long thought dead, they were discovered and rescued in September 1966 by Australian lobster fisher Peter Warner.